AI Agents

 | Completed | Checkmark circle | Green |

-The chip is hidden when the agent is idle.
-It also hides for the completed state if no session cost data is available.
+The chip is hidden while the agent is idle.
+It also hides in the completed state when there's no session cost data.

-If there are errors captured from agent terminal output, a small red dot appears at the top-right corner of the chip.
+If Daintree captured errors from the agent's terminal output, a small red dot appears at the top-right corner of the chip.
 The dot clears once the errors are dismissed from the panel.

 When a session completes and cost data is available, the chip shows the session cost and token count as inline text next to the icon (e.g. $1.23 · 45k).
-This is the only case where session data appears outside the tooltip.
+That's the only case where session data appears outside the tooltip.

 Tooltip Fields

-Hovering the state chip opens a tooltip with live session metadata.
-All fields are conditional and only appear when their data is available:
+Hover the state chip to open a tooltip with live session metadata.
+Every field is conditional and appears only when its data is available:

 | Field | When Shown | Format |